-- ng Working parents can also access s tax-free childcare.
-The Government initiative means that you can pay up to gle £2,000 a year in childcare costs s without paying tax, or £4,000 if the child is disabled. - The scheme is for parents of children up until the age of 12.
+• Each parent has to earn at least the equivalent of 16 hours on the national minimum wage per week on average. • Working parents can also access tax-free childcare.
+The government initiative means that you can pay up to £2,000 a year in childcare costs without paying tax, or £4,000 if the child is disabled.

+• The scheme is for parents of children up until the age of 12.